mahabubul-alam/QAOA-Compiler/README.md

 ```
 python main.py -arg arg_val
 ```
-* -device_json string (required): Target device configuration file in json format.
+* -device_json string (required): Target device configuration file location.
 It holds the information on basis gates, reliability, and allowed two-qubit operations.
+The file has to be written in json format.
 An example can be found [here]().

-* -circuit_json string (required): Problem QAOA-circuit in json format.
+* -circuit_json string (required): Problem QAOA-circuit file location.
 It holds the required ZZ interactions between various qubit-pairs to encode the cost hamiltonian.
+The file has to be written in json format.
 An example can be found [here]().